 Establish and maintain effective working relationships with those contacted in the course of work.

 Education and Experience Guidelines - Any combination of education and experience that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

 Equivalent to the completion of the twelfth grade.

 Six months of work experience as a laborer in construction, maintenance or landscape work.

 License or Certificate:

 Possession of and ability to maintain a valid Class C California driver’s license at time of hire, with the ability to obtain and maintain a valid Class A California driver’s license within the probationary period.

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.

-Physical: Primary functions require sufficient physical ability and mobility to work in an office setting; to travel to various locations in response to non-emergency situations; stand or sit for prolonged periods of time; to stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight; to operate office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate to exchange information.
+Physical: Primary functions require sufficient physical ability and mobility to work in a field environment; to walk, stand, and sit for prolonged periods of time; to frequently stoop, bend, kneel, crouch, crawl, climb, reach, twist, grasp, and make repetitive hand movement in the performance of daily duties; to climb unusual heights on ladders; to lift, carry, push, and/or pull moderate to heavy amounts of weight; to operate assigned equipment and vehicles; and to verbally communicate to exchange information.

 Hearing: Hear in the normal audio range with or without correction.